apache/jena-site/content/documentation/fuseki2/fuseki-embedded.md

 ## Building a server {#build}

-A ``FusekiEmbeddedServer`` is built by creating a configuration, building the server, then running it.
+A ``FusekiServer`` is built by creating a configuration, building the server, then running it.
 The application needs to start the server.

 The default port for a Fuseki embedded server is 3330.
-This is different for the default port for Fuseki running as a standalone server or as a wwabbapp application.
+This is different for the default port for Fuseki running as a standalone server or as a webapp application.

+## Running as a standalone server {#fuseki-basic}

+The artifact {{org.apache.jena::jena-fuseki-basic}} is a packaging of the embedded server that runs from the command line.
+Unlike the full Fuseki server, it is only configured from the command line and has no persistent work area on-disk.

 ### Example 1
 Create a server on port 3330, that provides the default set of endpoints for an RDF dataset that can be updated via HTTP.

     DatasetGraph ds = DatasetFactory.createTxnMem() ;
-    FusekiEmbeddedServer server = FusekiEmbeddedServer.create()
+    FusekiServer server = FusekiServer.create()
         .add("/ds", ds)
         .build() ;
     server.start() ;